 Blossom touts herself as “the only Democrat” in countywide office since 2004-2005, who’s now using a software program called Vote Builder to create strategic door-knocking maps for her canvasing strolls (Cox and Semerad often accompany her).

 “We’ve been out to Three Forks the last couple of days.
 We’ve done a lot of Belgrade, at least half of Belgrade, a bunch of Bozeman.
-We’re going up to West next weekend,” said Buchanan, noting how Gallatin County has 40,000 voting households.
+We’re going up to West next weekend,” said Blossom, noting how Gallatin County has 40,000 voting households.

 With mail-in ballots going out on Oct.
 12, the pressure is on for 2018 candidates to knock as many doors as possible.

 The distribution of mail-in ballots, “Basically moves up Election Day by about three weeks.
 So it’s intense right now,” said Blossom, who pitches herself as the solution to frustrations experienced by Big Sky’s local taxing districts when dealing with the county treasurer’s office.

 “Part of their frustrations is they don’t get their financial information in a timely manner,” said Blossom, who describes herself as “a conservative, middle-of-the-road Democrat.”